The Best Restaurants in Tamarindo, Costa Rica: 8 Tamarindo Restaurants You Don’t Want to Sleep On

 The menu was a little overwhelming to choose from, in a good way.
 We wanted to share one of their handmade pastas and a pizza.
 We settled on the Brianza pizza, largely for the toppings (tomato sauce, fresh mozzarella, baked ham and mushrooms), but also because the name was too hilariously close to mine to pass up.

-For our pasta dish, it took a while to choose.
+It took a while to choose our pasta dish.
 So many of the options sounded enticing.
-We couldn’t have been more pleased with the Mezzeluna di Zucca we ordered, which was a pumpkin ravioli with gorgonzola and walnuts.
+We couldn’t have been more pleased with the Mezzeluna di Zucca we ordered, which was pumpkin ravioli with gorgonzola and walnuts.
 It’s hard to beat homemade pasta, and this dish was phenomenal.

 They had some dessert options which sounded exciting, but we were so satiated from dinner that we decided to pass.